Rainbow Saturation: Bipartite Graphs

-Our last result in this section gives a linear bound on the rainbow saturation number for paths of length three\footnote{Note that we use $P_k$ to denote the path with $k$ vertices and $(k-1)$ edges.
+For some classes of trees, we can obtain fairly good bounds on constant in Proposition~\ref{treeprop}.
+Next, we give a linear bound on the rainbow saturation number for paths of length three\footnote{Note that we use $P_k$ to denote the path with $k$ vertices and $(k-1)$ edges.
 Further, note that since every proper coloring of $P_3$ is rainbow, we know that $\satr(n,P_3)=\sat(n,P_3)$.} and cycles of length four.
 First, we give the corresponding saturation number for comparison.

 \begin{thm}[\cite{KT}] $\sat(n,P_4)= $ \end{thm}